 Her corn and poppy fields, laying under the waves of heat, waiting for rains to push their roots deeper in Mother Earth.

-Peasents, knocking wodden tables with the Mirabelle brandy shots, burnt by the folk songs that mingle with the sunsets.
+Peasents, thumping wodden tables with the mirabelle brandy shots, woke only by the folk songs that mingle with the sunsets.

 Liquid shades melt on lime painted walls, uncovering a tan glow, mesmerizing tones of yellow or nude or orange.